dennihous/resistanceBands/README.md

 To build in production enter "npm run build"

 Current state uses new react routing.
-All commits forward will use older react routing
+All commits forward will use older react routing.